bonellia/stylight-notifier/readme.md

 ## Test Instructions

 1. The modified DDL can be seen in `db_psql.sql` which is tested on PostgreSQL 11.15.
+Make sure to recover DB state from this file.
 2. An dotenv file with the name `.env` should be provided with `DATABASE_URL` entry.
 Example:

     ```env